Penn Global Research & Engagement Grant Program Apply for a Research Grant

 What We Do Not Fund

 Certain kinds of teaching and student engagement projects.
-Such support should be closely related to ongoing research activities, workshops, conferences, or other activities listed in this category.
+Such support should be exclusively related to ongoing research activities, workshops, conferences, or other activities listed in this category, and not tied to student coursework.
 Applicants seeking funding for courses that involve international travel should apply for a Penn Global Seminar grant administered by Penn Abroad.

 Certain kinds of service learning and social entrepreneurship projects.
 Penn Global Research Grants cannot support service learning or social entrepreneurship projects that are open-ended and/or do not involve a direct connection to ongoing research or teaching.